ollie-galbraith/restpylot/README.md

 ### Making Requests

-The `restpilot` provides methods for making various types of HTTP requests.
+The `restpylot` provides methods for making various types of HTTP requests.

 #### GET Request